-Playing and streaming music from your Mac, iPod, or iPad
+Play and stream music from your Mac, iPod, or iPad

-If you want to digitize your vinyl record or cassette tape collection, or other sound source, you can easily connect your home stereo to your computer, then use audio recording software such as GarageBand to record the music on your Mac.
+If you want to digitize your vinyl record, cassette tape collection, or other sound source, you can connect your home stereo to your computer.
+Then use GarageBand to record the music on your Mac.

-To do this, you will need a USB or FireWire audio interface that has dual RCA inputs, or if your Mac has an audio input, you can use a 1/8-inch stereo mini plug to dual RCA female connectors adapter.
+You need a USB or FireWire audio interface that has dual RCA inputs.
+If your Mac has an audio input, you can use a 1/8-inch stereo mini plug.

-Follow these steps to record from your home stereo to your Mac.
+To record from your home stereo to your Mac, follow these steps:

-- Connect the RCA connectors to your stereo receiver's auxiliary (Aux) output.
-(This may also be called "Record" or "Tape Out" on some receivers)
+- Attach the RCA connectors to your stereo receiver's auxiliary (aux) output.
+This may be called "Record" or "Tape Out" on some receivers.

-- Connect the other end of the cable either to the audio input port on your Mac, or, to your Mac-connected audio interface.
+- Connect the other end of the cable to the audio input port on your Mac or to your Mac-connected audio interface.

 - Turn on your home stereo.

-- Make sure your stereo is set to output via auxiliary.
+- Make sure that your stereo is set to output via auxiliary.

-- From the Apple () menu, choose System Preferences, then click Sound.
+- Go to Apple () menu > System Preferences, then select Sound.

-- Click the Input tab and select your audio interface or the audio line In.
+- Choose the Input tab and select your audio interface or the audio line “In."

-Macs have built-in speakers, but you may also consider connecting a set of headphones for personal listening, or, connect external speakers (which are sometimes also referred to as monitors) to your computer for audio mixing or other tasks.
-You don't need to install additional software unless you have a surround sound speaker system that requires a driver to be installed on your Mac.
+Macs have built-in speakers, but you can also connect a set of headphones or external speakers to your computer.
+You don't need to install additional software unless you have a surround sound speaker system.

-To use headphones, just plug in your headphone cable into the headphone/line out port on your Mac, if your headphones have a 1/4-inch stereo plug, you will need a 1/4-inch stereo female phono connector to 1/8-inch stereo mini-phono plug adapter.
+To use headphones, plug in your headphone cable into the headphone/line out port on your Mac.
+If your headphones have a 1/4-inch stereo plug, connect a 1/4-inch stereo female phono to 1/8-inch stereo mini-phono plug adapter.